RobustDexGrasp: Robust Dexterous Grasping of General Objects: Method

 \subsection{Hand-centric Object Shape Representation}

 Effectively capturing shape features that generalize for grasping diverse objects remains a fundamental challenge, especially under shape uncertainty arising from limited viewpoints.
 To address this, we introduce a sparse hand-centric object representation.
 As shown in \figref{fig:shape}, we construct a 51-dimensional vector by concatenating the distance vectors from each finger joint (including the wrist and fingertips) to their nearest points from the object point clouds.
-This compact representation efficiently encodes local shape features around potential contact regions.
-Focusing on the interaction-relevant manifold instead of fine-grained global geometry, this representation facilitates generalization to novel object shapes and improves robustness under perceptual uncertainty.
+This compact representation efficiently encodes interaction-relevant local shape features instead of fine-grained global geometry, which filters out irrelevant shape variations in non-contact areas, facilitates generalization to novel object shapes, and improves robustness under perceptual uncertainty.
 Its effectiveness is verified in \secref{sec:ablation}.